MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Navigate_Command_Objects.png" alt="Navigate to the reboot command in the Device Template" width = 400/>

 Notice the command is enabled, and a response is expected.
 There are also two objects being defined: one for the command payload, and one for the response payload.
-Click the Define button for the response payload, to view the object that is expected to be returned by the embedded device when the reboot command is received.
+Click the **Define** button for the response payload to view the object that is expected to be returned by the embedded device when the reboot command is received.

 <img src="./media/IOTC_Reboot_Response_Object.png" alt="The reboot command Response Object" width = 400/>

-From here, notice two items are expected in the response payload, a "status" string, and a "delay" integer, that should match the reboot delay.
+From here, notice two items are expected in the response payload - a "status" string and a "delay" integer (that should match the reboot delay).

 **[OPTIONAL] (recommended for a future time)** [Click here](PythonScriptDeepDive.md) for a detailed deep dive into what each operation in the Python script is doing with respect to the AT command set implemented by the AnyCloud™ firmware.